 #1 Start Attending Heaps Of Events

 It’s time to get your social hat on and embrace all of the new people.
 Websites like Eventbrite and Meetup are perfect, especially if moving interstate in Australia.
-Whether it’s gigs, social sports, or hobby classes (ie photography, creative writing, cooking), hitting up a bunch of events is a great way to start meeting people who live in your area.
+Whether it’s gigs, social sports, or hobby classes, hitting up a bunch of events is a great way to start meeting people living in your area.

-Look for events that are free (there are a tonnnneee out there), or relatively cheap.
+There are a heap of free events out there, and even more that are relatively cheap.
 It’s a good starting point if you don’t have any friends or contacts in your new city home.

-You might not be a massive yes-person, but now is the time to become one if you aren’t.
-Whether it’s to attend birthdays/events, using dating apps, joining sports teams or taking on weekend hobbies, try to have a yes mindset.
-It doesn’t mean you have say yes to everything (that’s just a social nightmare), it just means perhaps being a bit more receptive to new opportunities than you have been before.
+Stop saying ‘no’ and let out your inner ‘Yes’ Person.
+Whether it’s to attend birthdays, housewarmings, using dating apps, joining sports teams, joining a class, or finding a new hobby, try out a ‘yes’ mindset.
+But this doesn’t mean saying ‘yes’ to absolutely everything (that’s a nightmare that no one has time for), it just means being a bit more receptive to new opportunities than you have been before.

 As you start to meet one or two fresh faces, become the inclusive legend of your group.
-If you see someone clinging on to a conversation or not really involved, chat to them and make them feel welcome.
-If you’re at a networking event and someone’s by themselves, bring them into your discussion.
+If you see someone hanging on the edge of a group, or they’re not really involved, bring them into the conversation and make them feel welcome.
+If they’re standing on their own and looking a little lost, strike up a conversation – you know how nice it feels to be included.
 Whatever it is, just be warm and welcoming.

 #5 Destroy That Comfort Zone

-Ultimately this all leads to one point, and that’s taking a big leap.
+Bottom line: you’ve got to take a leap.
 You’ve already made a huge comfort zone jump by moving cities, so why stop there?
 The last thing you want is to end up in a new city, but not have the company and friends to share your time with.
 A lot of the above might scare you, especially if you’re not one to be overly extroverted or social.